blep/vs2019_span_bug/README.md

 # Minimal code for reproduction of memmove optimization bug with Visual Studio 2019

-*Status:* Microsoft as confirmed that the issue is related to the new memmove optimization.
+*Status:* Microsoft has confirmed that the issue is related to the new memmove optimization.
 A fix is pending (see linked issue at the bottom).

 Last reproduced on 2019-08-07 with VS 2019 16.2.